joshallenit/gh-stacked-diff/README.md

 - test for error conditions (ugh not fun) + but could lead to better error handling (rollback)
 - get rid of the check for master when / vs - in branch name

+create a PR summary message based on commit messages and comments in code? would that work... probably not.

+sending a diff would be too exact

 NOT WORTH DOING

+It's easier to just set envionment variables

+sd config set reviewer-alias ankit search sd config show reviewer-alias

 						*/